ellakcd/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
 	A commit is when you update your repo with the changes you've made.
 A good message is clear and concise and reminds you and others what exactly got changed at this point.
 * What is a merge conflict?
 	a merge conflict is what two people try to cmerge files that have been altered in ways that are mutually exclusive and the computer doesn't know which one to listen to.

+	test changes